Latent Concept-based Explanation of NLP Models: Evaluation

-Here, we evaluate the correctness of \mthree{} in mapping a test representation to the training data latent concepts. \mthree{} trains using representations and their cluster ids as labels.
-For every layer, we randomly split this training data into 90\% train and 10\% test data.
-Here, the test data serves as the gold standard annotation of latent concepts.
-We train \mthree{} using the training instances and measure the accuracy of the test instances.
-Table~\ref{tab:mapper_eval_bert_pos_eraser} presents the accuracy of the POS and Sentiment tasks using BERT (See Appendix Tables~\ref{tab:pos_mapper_eval},~\ref{tab:eraser_mapper_eval} for results of other models).
-Observing Top-1 accuracy, the performance of \mthree{} starts high (100\%) for lower layers and drops to 84.19 and 68.24\% for the last layer.
+We evaluate the correctness of \mthree{} in mapping a test representation to the training data latent concepts. \mthree{} trains using representations and their cluster IDs as labels.
+We randomly split this training data into 90\% train and 10\% test where the test data serves as the gold annotation of latent concepts.
+We train \mthree{} using the train instances and measure the accuracy of the test instances.
+Table~\ref{tab:mapper_eval_bert_pos_eraser} presents the accuracy of POS using BERT, as well as for the Sentiment tasks using both BERT and Llama2-chat models (See Appendix Tables~\ref{tab:pos_mapper_eval},~\ref{tab:eraser_mapper_eval},~\ref{tab:sentimemt_mapper_eval_llama}).
+Observing Top-1 accuracy, the performance of \mthree{} starts high (100\%) for lower layers and drops to 84.19\% and 68.24\% for the last layer of BERT.
+A similar trend is observed for Llama2-chat, which exhibits 97.55\% accuracy in the lower layer and decreases to 66.47\% in the last layer.
 We found that the latent space becomes dense on the last layer.
 This is in line with \citet{ethayarajh-2019-contextual} who showed that the representations of higher layers are highly anisotropic.
-This causes several similar concepts close in the space.
+This causes concepts to be close in the space.
 If true, the correct label should be among the top predictions of the mapper.
-We empirically tested it by considering the top two and top five predictions of the mapper, achieving a performance of up to 99.05\% and 94.24\% for the POS and Sentiment tasks respectively.
+We empirically tested it by considering the top two and top five predictions of the mapper, achieving a performance of up to 99.05\% (BERT) for POS, 94.24\% (BERT) and 94.88\% (Llama2-chat) for Sentiment.